Pretty Little Liars: The Perfectionists

-Pretty Little Liars: The Perfectionists is an American crime thriller mystery drama television series created by I. Marlene King.
+Pretty Little Liars: The Perfectionists is an American mystery television series created by I. Marlene King.
 The series is the third television series on the franchise.
-It's loosely based on the 2014 novel The Perfectionists by Sara Shepard, but serves as a spin-off and standalone-sequel to Pretty Little Liars.
+The series is loosely based on the 2014 novel The Perfectionists by Sara Shepard, but serves as a spin-off and standalone-sequel to Pretty Little Liars.
 The show premiered on Freeform on March 20, 2019 and concluded on May 22, 2019.

 The series features Sofia Carson as Ava Jalali, Sydney Park as Caitlin Park-Lewis, and Eli Brown as Dylan Walker.
 Sasha Pieterse and Janel Parrish reprise their roles from the original series as Alison DiLaurentis and Mona Vanderwaal.

 In September 2019, the series was canceled after one season.

 Plot

 In a town of Beacon Heights, Oregon, where everything seems perfect, from their top-tier college to their overachieving residents and the stress of needing to be perfect leads to the town's first murder.